wso2/docs-choreo-dev/en/docs/develop-components/manage-the-micro-integrator-runtime-version-in-your-integration-project.md

 6. Click **Add >**.
 7. Click **Finish**.

-Your integration project is now running in a remote server instance, configured with the Micro Integrator runtime environment you require.
+Your integration project is now running in a remote server instance with the Micro Integrator runtime environment you require.
 If you need to make changes to the integration project, expand the remote server instance, right-click on the deployed exporter project, and select **Redeploy** to apply the changes.

 ![Redeploy project](../assets/img/develop-components/micro-integrator/redeploy-project.png)